dinaosama91/selenium-webdriver-factory/README.md

 # Selenium Webdriver Factory
 Start automation tests by initiating different browsers in different modes.
-You can run your tests locally, remotely, or in a grid using multiple browsers/platforms simultaneously This library provides an utility to manage WebDriver instances.
+You can run your tests locally, remotely, or in a grid using multiple browsers/platforms simultaneously.
+This library provides an utility to manage WebDriver instances.
 It helps to create, reuse and dismiss WebDriver instances.

 ## Factory Pattern
 Factory Pattern is one of the creation Patterns.
 It is mostly used when we need to create an object from one of several possible classes that share a common super class / implements an interface.
 It creates objects without exposing the instantiation logic to the user.
 We, as the user, refer to the newly created object through a common interface.